Already convinced? Skip the letter.

 For Miniature Australian Shepherd Owners

-Every technique, every command sequence, every troubleshooting guide in this system was developed specifically for Miniature Australian Shepherds and their all the intensity of a full-size Aussie compressed into a smaller body, with the same herding drive and need for mental stimulation nature.
+Every technique, every command sequence, and every troubleshooting guide in this system was developed specifically for Miniature Australian Shepherds.